ejtaal/aa/README.rst

 This is a monumental work written in the 19th century, where the author has gone through dozens of arabic sources and compiled a lot of relevant examples for each root, from Quran, Hadeeth, poetry and proverbs.
-It is extremely verbose which sometimes makes it difficult to find what the word you're looking for.
+It is extremely verbose which sometimes makes it difficult to find the word you're looking for.
 The main work only goes uptil the letter qaf, and the supplement written after the author's death relies on his notes and is therefore unfortunately lacking.
 Still extremely useful